 King George VI watches as Princess Elizabeth assists baby Prince Charles as he walks in early 1950.
 Princess Margaret and Queen Elizabeth stand to the right, gazing at the future Prince of Wales.
 Can you identify these other royal family members by their childhood photos?

 A family photo from Scotland

-In this photo taken on the grounds of Balmoral Castle in Scotland in late summer 1951, King George VI is on the far left and Queen Elizabeth is on the right; in the center are Princess Elizabeth, her husband, the Duke of Edinburgh, and young Prince Charles, who is sitting on the deer sculpture.
+In this photo taken on the grounds of Balmoral Castle in Scotland in late summer 1951, King George VI is on the far left and Queen Elizabeth is on the right; in the centre are Princess Elizabeth, her husband, the Duke of Edinburgh, and young Prince Charles, who is sitting on the deer sculpture.
 Princess Margaret is in the background.
-Here are more rarely seen candid photos of the royal family.
+Here are more rarely seen candid photos of the British royal family.

 Bon voyage to a princess…